springmeyer/win-osm-workshop/Tutorial.md

 1. Appendices
 1. References

-## Design decisions
+## Advanced FAQ

-Advanced users may ask "why not use the 'OpenStreetMap' plugin for QGIS?" instead of the approach detailed below that recommends `osm2pgsql` to import OSM data into PostGIS using the 'OSM Tools' plugin.
+Advanced or curious users may wonder:

+Q: Why not use the 'OpenStreetMap' plugin for QGIS? instead of the approach detailed below that recommends `osm2pgsql` to import OSM data into PostGIS using the 'OSM Tools' plugin.

-The reasons are:
+A: The reasons are:

- * The authors have found the 'OpenStreetMap' plugin quite unstable/buggy (hopefully this is fixed now)
+ * The authors have previously found the 'OpenStreetMap' plugin quite unstable/buggy (hopefully this is fixed now).
- * osm2pgsql supports importing custom tags (through the use of a style file), which is critical for humanitarian and other uses of OSM data that leverage custom tags
+ * osm2pgsql supports importing custom tags (through the use of a style file), which is critical for humanitarian and other uses of OSM data that leverage custom tags.
- * osm2pgsql is the main tool to import OSM data by the most users worldwide, so using its schema can be beneficial, for example to work with style templates like: https://github.com/mapbox/osm-bright
+ * osm2pgsql is the main tool to import OSM data by the most users worldwide, so using its schema can be beneficial, for example to work with style templates like: https://github.com/mapbox/osm-bright.
- * imposm is another great, widely used tool, but it does not (at this time) work on windows
+ * imposm is another great, widely used tool, but it does not (at this time) work on windows.

-Advanced users may ask "why not use some command line tools like ogr2ogr and gdal_translate"?
-These are great tools, but we aim for avoiding any command line usage in this tutorial.
-If/when this tutorial demands their functionality, we'll use them through the QGIS interface.
+Q: Why not show how to use command line tools like ogr2ogr and gdal_translate?

+A: These are great tools, but we aim for avoiding any command line usage in this tutorial.
+If/when this tutorial demands their functionality, we'll document how to use them through the QGIS interface.

 # Installing the Tools